-NOTE: This is my first article put together from AI programs, which I will always mention when doing so in the future.
+NOTE: This is my first article put together from AI compilations, which I’m notating, and will always notate when doing so in the future.

 – –